ILLINOIS BAR EXAMINATION - JULY 27-28, 2021

 You will not be assigned a seat at the exam until an acceptable uploaded photo is received.

 3. ELECTRONIC COMMUNICATION.
-IBAB communicates with you and others electronically.
-All information and announcements are posted on this website, and correspondence is generally conducted by email.
+IBAB communicates primarily in two ways: via your user homepage portal and via the email you provide.
+We will rarely, if ever, send paper mail.
+All information and announcements are posted at www.ilbaradmissions.org.
 It is important that you check this website and your personal IBAB account on a regular basis to review our latest postings.
+Immediately update contact information on your Personal Info page by using the "Click here to update your login information" link, then direct email me to also advise.
+Failure to update regarding an email change could result in your missing very important deadlines and information.
 TIP: Add our web address to your web address book to ensure that your Internet service provider does not filter out emails from IBAB.
 You are deemed by IBAB to have received and read any email it sends to the email address you have provided.

 4. EXAMINATION SCHEDULE.